 I have a whole section of wall devoted to coffee which I enjoy not only for its convenience but as something of a feature, a visual statement.
 Obviously I have a real passion for coffee.
-I don’t just mean drinking it, I have a legitimate fascination of what I’ve observed to be a pretty bizarre global industry.
+I don’t just mean drinking it, I have a real fascination of what I’ve observed to be a pretty bizarre global industry.
 I’ll ramble about that another time.

 My coffee wall - my brew lab?
 Yep, my brew lab contains: hand grinder, 2-cup pourover dripper, 1-cup pourover dripper, Kone dripper, Clever dripper, unbleached filter papers, Stagg kettle, 1L stainless jug, tea infuser, 2 x double-walled thermal cup.
-And of course a bag of fresh single origin in constant rotation from whatever we’re selling at TSE.
+And of course a bag of fresh single origin light roast in constant rotation from whatever we’re selling at TSE.

 I bought myself a new kettle recently and gee whiz the coffee nerd in me froths on it.
 My brewing experience has been amplified to new decibels of enjoyment since getting it.
 In-built analogue thermometer, counterweighted handle, gooseneck spout, laser-cut tip, it’s bells and whistles galore.
 Aside from these embarrassingly obscure specifications, it best of all sits very comfortably on my alcohol burner, quickly heating water to a perfect 92 degrees.

 Usually I use one of the pourover drippers.
 They are a unique micro-mesh variant that I found in Japan, that don’t require filter papers - a rad bonus.
-My steps are as follows:
+My steps are as follows

 1 Get water boiling